Parliament of Jordan

-The Parliament of Jordan (مجلس الأمة ALA) is the bicameral Jordanian national assembly.
+The Parliament of Jordan (مجلس الأمة ALA) is the bicameral legislature of Jordan.
 Established by the 1952 Constitution, the legislature consists of two houses: the Senate (مجلس الأعيان Majlis Al-Aayan) and the House of Representatives (مجلس النواب Majlis Al-Nuwaab).

 The Senate has 69 members, all of whom are directly appointed by the king, while the House of Representatives has 138 elected members, with nine seats reserved for Christians, three for Chechen and Circassian minorities, and fifteen for women.
 The members of both houses serve for four-year terms.

-Political history
+History

 Old hall of the Parliament of Jordan from 1949 till 1974 located now in the Museum of Parliamentary Life.

 As a developing constitutional monarchy, Jordan has survived the trials and tribulations of Middle Eastern politics.
 The Jordanian public has experienced limited democracy since gaining independence in 1946 however the population has not suffered as others have under dictatorships imposed by some Arab regimes.
 After the 1948 Arab–Israeli War, Palestinian refugees in the West Bank (and on the East Bank) were given Jordanian citizenship on the same basis as existing residents.
 However, many of the refugees continued to live in camps and relied on UNRWA assistance for sustenance.
 Palestinian refugees constituted more than a third of the kingdom's population of 1.5 million.

 The 1952 Constitution provided for citizens of Jordan to form and join political parties.
 Such rights were suspended in 1967 when a state of emergency was declared and martial law and suspension of Parliament, continuing until it was repealed in 1989.
 In the Jordanian parliament, the West and East Banks received 30 seats each, having roughly equal populations.
 The first elections were held on 11 April 1950.
 Although the West Bank wouldn't be annexed for another two weeks, its residents were permitted to vote.
 The last Jordanian elections in which West Bank residents would vote were those of April 1967, but their parliamentary representatives would continue in office until 1988, when West Bank seats were finally abolished.

 On 30 July 1988, King Hussein dissolved Jordan's lower house of parliament, half of whose members represented constituencies in the Israeli-occupied West Bank.
 On 31 July 1988, King Hussein announced the severance of all legal and administrative ties with the West Bank, except for the Jordanian sponsorship of the Muslim and Christian holy sites in Jerusalem, and recognised the PLO's claim to the State of Palestine.
 In his speech to the nation held on that day he announced his decision and explained that this decision was made with the aim of helping the Palestinian people establishing their own independent state.